-The following evaluations of five of the most popular volunteer programs are the results of four years of research in over two dozen countries.
+The following evaluations of four of the most popular volunteer programs are the results of four years of research in over two dozen countries.
 Our book, How to Live Your Dream of Volunteering Overseas, which contains more extensive evaluations, is based on interviews with hundreds of volunteers.
 Be aware, however, that program quality varies from year to year and from country to country.
 Your best strategy is to contact recently returned volunteers from the program you are considering.

 The most common Peace Corps assignments are teaching (including English), business skills, and environmental education.
 The main advantageand disadvantageof the Peace Corps is that it is part of the U.S. government.
 You usually receive a modest salary, end-of-service payment (about $8,000), excellent health services, good language training, substantial length of service (two years plus three months), and evacuation in the case of political instabilityor really bad weather.
 On the negative side, the Peace Corps only accepts U.S. citizens, does not give volunteers a choice of country, and provides poor technical instruction.
 Volunteers cannot be political; for example, they cant be members of groups such as Amnesty International and cant even tell people how they vote.
 Some volunteers resent being a happy face sticker on the often disruptive U.S. foreign policy, in the words of one volunteer.
 Twenty to 30 percent of volunteers do not complete two years of service because of problems such as illness or a mismatch between volunteers and their placements.

 WorldTeach appears to do a better job than the Peace Corps in helping volunteers find appropriate placements.
 In several countries, including Ecuador and South Africa, it forms partnerships with environmental organizations; volunteers teach local residents to become environmentally sensitive tour guides with ecotourism projects.
 The program thus helps promote local economic development through environmental conservation and education.
 Volunteers report a high level of satisfaction with their placements and WorldTeach support services.
 The main drawback of WorldTeach is its price tag of $4,000 to $6,000 (summer and year-long prices differ, so see website), but the organization provides assistance with fundraising and volunteers earn a salary while overseas.